md-wasimm/Face-Recognition-Attendance/README.md

 # Face-Recognition-Attendance

-It will recognize the faces through image encoding and then output their attendance to a CSV file with date and time.
+It will recognize the known faces through image encoding and then output their attendance to a CSV file with date and time.

 # Output: